DUNE/computing-training-basics-short/_episodes/16-closing-remarks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CVLChHWiSZI" title="DUNE Computing Tutorial May 2021 Day 3 Quiz Expert in the Room Grid and Batch System" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>-->

-## Three Days of Training
+## Two Days of Training

-The instruction in this three day workshop is provided by several experienced physicists and is based on years of collaborative experience.
+The instruction in this two day version of the DUNE computing workshop was provided by several experienced physicists and is based on years of experience.

 The secure access to Fermilab computing systems and a familiarity with data storage are key components.

 Data management and event processing tools were described and modeled.

-LArSoft was introduced, with an example of workflow so analyzers can know how to make their own module.
+Art and LArSoft were introduced, with an examples of workflows so analyzers can know how to make their own module.

 Protocols for efficient job submission and monitoring has been demonstrated.